mikeshardmind/async-utils/readme.md

    to keep these stable, but may change if a more useful description of the types is found or later made possible.

-2. Docstring values, logging message values, xception message values, and/or warning messages changing are not breaking changes.
+2. Docstring values, logging message values, exception message values, and/or warning messages changing are not breaking changes.
    These will not be frivolously changed, but should not be considered as unchanging.
    If you have a specific need of detecting something which cannot be accomplished